oliverspryn/book-exchange/README.md

 Copyright &copy; 2013 and Onwards, ForwardFour Innovations

 Released under the [MIT][2] license.
-Link backs and credits would be apprecaited.
+Link backs and credits would be appreciated.

 Designed and developed by Oliver Spryn: sprynoj1@gcc.edu